 Our Analysis and Test Results

 The Fordham jacket from Marmot has its pluses and minuses.
-As compared to the best of the best, there is no real comparison.
+Compared to the best of the best, there is no real comparison.
 The Fordham is a budget product in a field led by no-holds-barred products.
-In the end, however, the performance is more than acceptable, and the price is bargain basement for what you get.
-As a comprehensive, full-function, all-around winter jacket, there is no other product in our test that is a better value.
-It is for this reason that we granted it our Best Buy Award.
+In the end, however, the performance is more than acceptable, and the price is a great bargain for what you get.
+As a comprehensive, full-function, all-around winter jacket, this jacket provides excellent value.

-First, some background.
-Jackets, no matter how much insulation you put in them and no matter what that insulation is made of, are not warm on their own.
+First, some background; jackets, no matter how much insulation you put in them and no matter what that insulation is made of, are not warm on their own.
 It isn't until a living human being gets inside that the warmth begins.
 The jacket's job isn't to make you warm; it is to keep you warm.
 Get in a jacket cold, and you'll still be cold.
 Generate heat, and have a jacket that holds that heat in, and you will be warm.
 The Fordham keeps your heat in with high quality, 700 fill power down insulation.
 Layering up is also a crucial step in keeping your body heat close.

 The market describes down regarding how much space a given weight of down expands to.
-More area per weight of down is better insulation value and is more packable due to compactness and lower mass.
+More volume per weight of down is better insulation value and is more packable due to compactness and lower mass.
 The scale of down that appears in modern jackets goes from 550 fill to about 1000.
 At 700 power, the insulation of the Fordham is near the middle.
-For a model that is less expensive than most, this is good down.
-It is not clear exactly how much down they put in, but anecdotal evidence suggests that it is plentiful.
+For a less expensive model than most, this is good down.
+It is not clear exactly how much down they put in, but anecdotal evidence suggests it is plentiful.
 For winter conditions anywhere short of the most arctic environments, the Fordham is warm enough.

 The Marmot falls short of the best weather resistance.
-The fabric is tight and resistant, but the jacket is constructed with numerous unsecured seams.
+The fabric is tight and water-resistant, but the jacket has numerous unsecured seams.
 In extended wet snow or rain, the Marmot wets through.
 The Velcro cuffs and generous hood block the wind, but the stitching is the first vulnerability.
-The good news is that most users of a jacket like the Fordham will minimize the time they spend in genuinely abysmal wet and windy conditions.
-For sprinting to the car or walking to the bus stop, the Fordham is plenty protective.
+The good news is that most users of a jacket like the Fordham will minimize the time they spend in genuinely wet and windy conditions.
+The Fordham is plenty protective for sprinting to the car or walking to the bus stop.

 Every tester's first impression of any jacket is its level of comfort.
-In that regard, the Fordham had early universal appeal.
+In that regard, the Fordham has nearly universal appeal.
 The heavy, hugging feel, the soft fabric, and the soft down fill combine to make a very comfortable jacket.
-Especially nice, and unique in the field, are the fleece-lined cuffs.
-Beneath standard Velcro closed shell cuffs, are stretchy, "gasket" style cuffs that seal in heat and lend a very welcoming feel.
+Especially appreciated and unique in the field are the fleece-lined cuffs.
+Beneath standard Velcro closure shell cuffs are stretchy, "gasket" style cuffs that seal in heat and lend a very welcoming feel.
 The main drawback of the fleece cuffs is that gloves meant to be worn under the wrists of your jacket will not fit well.

 The Fordham has just the right selection of features.
-The fleece cuffs mentioned above are welcome, the pocket selection is nice, the hand warmers are effective and fleecy, the hood is tight and removable.
+The fleece cuffs mentioned above are welcome, the pocket selection is nice, the hand warmers are practical and fleecy, the hood is tight and removable.
 All in all, this jacket has an average selection of features.
-Up at the top of this metric is the Canada Goose Expedition Parka with all the standard features we expect and many options we wouldn't even think of in this category.
-At the other end of the spectrum, the REI Down Hoodie has a minimal insulating layer with very few features.

-Across this entire category, neutral styling is more common than any statement.
-The Fordham is also neutral.
+Across this entire category, neutral styling is more common than any statement, and the Fordham follows suit.
 None of the products stand out in any ostentatious or obnoxious way.
-The Fordham's color options are muted, although a brighter red colorway was added for 2017-2018.
 The styling is casual.
 The only thing about the Fordham worth commenting on is the shorter cut.
-The McMurdo jacket, the Canada Goose Expedition and the Arc'teryx jackets are all at least a little longer in the waist than the Fordham.
-Some like the shorter cut, while others prefer longer.
-The Canada Goose Chilliwack Bomber is even shorter than the Marmot.
+Some like the shorter cut, while others prefer longer, typically warmer cuts.

 Down insulation and heavy shell fabrics on the Marmot product combine to make a relatively long-lasting product.
 Our test did not last long enough to truly tax the construction and durability, but we are confident that our intense use and wear and tear have given all the jackets a run for their money.
-In this intense testing period, we had no issues with any construction or material attributes of the Fordham.
+We had no issues with any construction or material attributes of the Fordhamduring this intense testing period.
 With down-filled jackets, a single tear can compromise the insulation.

-With synthetically filled jackets, the puff power of the insulation degrades, sometimes alarmingly.
-The most durable jackets in our test use fleece insulation.
-Fleece insulation, like that used in The North Face Arrowood and the Top Pick Columbia Mission Air is long lasting, but it isn't incredibly warm, to begin with.
-Choose fence for value and durability, not for warmth.
+With synthetically filled jackets, the puff power of the insulation degrades, sometimes alarmingly fast—the most durable jackets in our test use fleece insulation.
 For long-lasting warmth, the down insulation of the Fordham is just right.

 We like the Marmot and would choose this winter jacket for durability, warmth, and low price.
 However, it is not the most protective jacket we tested for this review.
-For the wettest of conditions, look elsewhere to something like the Arc'teryx Fission SV.
+For the wettest conditions, look elsewhere to something like the Patagonia Tres.
 For all other winter use, the Fordham is just right.